Walter Van Tilburg Clark Letter to Dorothy Day

 While Clark lived in Vermont, Maine, New York, New Mexico, California and Montana at various times during his life, he moved his family to Virginia City, Nevada in 1942 where he taught at the local high school for the 1950/1951 school year.
 In 1952, he accepted a half-time position at the University of Nevada, Reno, but resigned in protest in 1953 over a faculty and administration dispute.
 In 1954 he moved away but contracted to work on a Nevada-related topic, the Alfred Doten diaries editing project and biography.
 He published the 3-volume work, The Journals of Alfred Doten, 1849-1903, in 1973 (University of Nevada Press).
 He moved to the San Francisco Bay area and taught creative writing at San Francisco State.
 By 1968, he and his wife had moved back to Virginia City, Nevada, and he remained there until his death on November 10, 1971.

 Dorothy Day (DeeDee or D-D as she was addressed by Clark) grew up in New York and was a student of Clark's at Cazenovia Central School in Cazenovia, New York.

 Walter Van Tilburg Clark (1909–1971) was an American novelist, short story writer, and educator.
 He is one of Nevada's most distinguished literary figures of the 20th century and was the first inductee into the Nevada Writers Hall of Fame in 1988.
 The collection includes one letter with illustrations by Walter Van Tilburg Clark sent to former student Dorothy Day in Cazenovia, New York in 1942.
 The two-page letter is dated March 30, with its postmarked envelope from Las Vegas, Nevada.

 Donated by Harold Lieberman in April 2017.

-- An Inventory to the Walter Van Tilburg Clark Letter to Dorothy Day
+- Guide to the Walter Van Tilburg Clark Letter to Dorothy Day

 - Jessica Maddox